 Where {tag} is the first tag (lowercase) and {webhook-event-name} is the operationId from your webhook definition.

-For OpenAPI, you must have the tags and example properties defined in your webhook specification.
+You must have the tags and example properties defined in your webhook specification.